timothyasp/wy-drtr/README.md

-# mn-drtr
+# ny-drtr
-Minnesota Digital Right to Repair Campaign
+New Yorks Digital Right to Repair Campaign